shane-abh/AI-portfolio-assistant/README.md

 Currently, the dashboard is connected to financial APIs like Alpha Vantage, Tiingo, and other proprietary data sources.

+Then I use this data and send to to the LLM using Groq to perform the analysis and return their predicted data.

 ### AI Analysis Methodology

 The AI analysis engine evaluates stocks based on four key dimensions: